Applications Deadlines: Fall 2019 - October 1, 2018- June 1, 2019.

 - You may check your admission status at anytime through My Fresno State.
 Instructions on accessing your admission status are emailed to you upon receipt of your application.

 Some denied applicants to the university (those who were ineligible due to GPA, for example), may appeal by requesting special admission.
-Information detailing the process, “Instructions & Guidelines for Post-baccalaureate/Graduate Request for Special Admission,” and the supporting form, “Assessment for Special Admission,” are available in the Division of Graduate Studies office, Thomas Building, Room 132, as well as the Graduate Admissions Office, Joyal Administration Building, Room 121
+Information detailing the process, “Instructions & Guidelines for Post-baccalaureate/Graduate Request for Special Admission,” and the supporting form, “Assessment for Special Admission,” are available in the Division of Research and Graduate Studies office, Thomas Building, Room 130, as well as the Graduate Admissions Office, Joyal Administration Building, Room 121

 - More than one semester break - Full application, plus application fee.